Laumania/FireworksMania.ModTools/README.md

 ![image](https://user-images.githubusercontent.com/1378458/138737260-cd972920-94cd-4eeb-940f-41fe5002c736.png)

 ## 4. Install dependencies
-For now you have to install these dependencies manually, sadly there are no current way to automatically include these dependencies, so you have to add them manually.
+> As of writing, Oct.
+2021, you sadly have to install these dependencies manually as there are no way to automatically include these dependencies in the Mod Tools package.

-Fear not, it looks much more complicated than it really is.
+> Fear not, it looks much more complicated than it really is.

 ### Git
 If you get an error saying something with "Git" when you try to add some of the below dependencies, its because you don't have Git installed on your computer.